 3.9.
-Invitations to NAPS Headquarters
+Invitations to National Officers and NAPS Headquarters

-Any branch may request a national resident officer to attend and address a branch function, such as a meeting, annual banquet, retirement dinner, training seminar or other special program.
-Requests are sent by the branch secretary and directed to the national president, stating the name of the officer requested, the date of the function and the purpose.
-If possible, it is highly recommended that branch secretaries submit their request in writing at least three (3) months in advance of the desired function.
+Any branch may request a National Officer (area and region vice president or resident officer) to attend and address a branch function, such as a meeting, annual banquet, retirement dinner, training seminar or other special program.
+Invitation requests are sent by the branch secretary and directed to the specific area vice president, regional vice president and/or resident officer with the date of the function and the purpose.
+If possible, it is highly recommended that a branch secretary submit their request(s) in writing at least three (3) months in advance of the desired function.

-Schedules of the resident officers fill up fast during a calendar year.
-The sooner an invitation is received, better the chance a branch has in having a resident officer attend.
-If an invitation is received that is less than the preferred three (3) months' notice, resident officers will do their best to accommodate the request to attend.
+Schedules of the national officers fill up fast during a calendar year.
+The sooner an invitation is received, better the chance a branch has in having either an Area Vice President, Regional Vice President, resident officer or all attend.
+If an invitation is received less than the preferred three (3) months' notice, national and resident officers will do their best to accommodate the request.